kq1231/timely/tasks.md

 ---

-- All entries will be shown in order of closeness to DateTime.
 - Date should have year. -D
 - Date and time should be in the same row. -D
 - Remove time from children. -D